Andrea Fiumefreddo, MS

-Andrea Fiumefreddo is the Director of Programs for the AKC Canine Health Foundation.
+Andrea Fiumefreddo is the Director of Programs & Operations for the AKC Canine Health Foundation.
 She oversees the Foundation’s research and educational programs including grants application and review processes, programs strategies, and manages conferences and educational programs including the dissemination and communication of programs information to the Foundation’s many dedicated constituents.
+She is also responsible for the day-to-day operations of the Raleigh office.

 Andrea received her undergraduate degree from Smith College and Master’s degree from UVA; she also earned a Certificate in Technology Leadership at UVA.
 Andrea brings a background in science, independent and collaborative research, and technology to her role at CHF.
 While at Duke University School of Medicine, Andrea was the Director of Operations for the Human Simulation Center – leading projects in medical simulation and education, working closely with MD’s and researchers.